NowComment's most important feature is its powerful yet very easy-to-use interface that:

 That said, NowComment also offers a wealth of other features, summarized below; we think it's the most powerful commenting platform around!
-Unique features are marked ‘*’; some are shown in our “Site and Document Features” demo video.
+Unique features are marked ‘*’; many are shown in our “Site and Document Features” demo video.

 - *Document View Options